 As some of you will know (if you are regular visitor) I have been having some crazy dreams of late, so much so I have opened a Dream Diary to keep track of if and when those particular dreams come back to haunt me.

 Dreams, are they just a figment of our imagination?
 Could they be a fore-runner of events to come?
 Or are there just a brain exercise keeping our brain amused while our body repairs its self while we sleep.

-What has got me interested is being told (not spoken with) that dreams are no more than the first question (a figment of our imagination).
+What has got me interested in being told (not spoken with) that dreams are no more than the first question (a figment of our imagination).
 Others will tell you there is a lot more to dreaming than writing it off as a figment of our imagination.

 Could a dream be a harbinger of death

-Maybe at the point of death the part of our brain that gives us our dreams, while a sleep, is also the harbinger of our death.
-Perhaps our head (brain) knows before we do that death is imminent and prepares us for the journey by lapsing us into a dream like state by releasing a chemical.
+Maybe at the point of death the part of our brain that gives us our dreams, while asleep, is also the harbinger of our death.
+Perhaps our head (brain) knows before we do that death is imminent and prepares us for the journey by lapsing us into a dream-like state by releasing a chemical.

-This particular chemical is only released at the appointed hour of our death causing us to experience some form of hallucinatory (false belief or impression) experience brought about by the realise of the chemical.
+This particular chemical is only released at the appointed hour of our death causing us to experience some form of hallucinatory (false belief or impression) experience brought about by the release of the chemical.